 - LENGTH OF PLACEMENT: From two weeks

 Volunteering on a Care project in Kenya with Projects Abroad is a great way to help improve conditions and levels of education for disadvantaged children abroad.
 You can contribute towards this on-going development work during a gap year, career break, or summer vacation.
 We welcome volunteers with qualifications and experience but you do not need to have either to volunteer on a Care program.
 All you need is energy, passion, and a commitment to help the children that we work with.

 While Kenya is the most industrially developed country in East Africa, the inequalities between different communities continues to widen.
 Poverty has a severe and long-term detrimental effect on the local population, often leading to an increase in drug use, mental and physical abuse, as well as disease.

 We have a variety of volunteer options in Kenya.
 Our volunteers work in care centres, kindergartens, and special needs centres.
 At these placements, volunteers help support children from babies to about 14 years old.
-We also have some placements in smaller care homes and day care centres that look after children from single parent families or street children.
+We also have some placements in smaller day care centres that look after children from single parent families or street children.

 Our Care placements are located in and around the town of Nanyuki, 200km north-east of Nairobi.
 Nanyuki is home to two slums and a large number of street children, so there are numerous opportunities for volunteers to make an impact on these children’s lives.

 Your Role as a Volunteer on a Care Project in Kenya with Projects Abroad

 Whichever volunteer Care Project you join in Kenya, you need to be ready for a challenge.
 Many of the children are not used to having a routine and look forward to having planned activities, educational games, and help with their homework and daily chores.
 At some placements there are children who have psychological or physical health problems and who need a great deal of special attention and help with their day-to-day activities.